-Accounts receivable refers to short-term amounts due from buyers to a seller who have purchased goods or services from the seller on credit.
+Accounts receivable refers to money due to a seller from buyers who have not yet paid for their purchases.
+The amounts owed are stated on invoices that are issued to buyers by the seller.
+The issuance of an invoice implies that the seller has granted credit to a customer.
 Credit is usually granted in order to gain sales or to respond to the granting of credit by competitors.
 Accounts receivable is listed as a current asset on the seller's balance sheet.

 The total amount of accounts receivable allowed to an individual customer is typically limited by a credit limit, which is set by the seller's credit department, based on the finances of the buyer and its past payment history with the seller.
 Credit limits may be reduced during difficult financial conditions when the seller cannot afford to incur excessive bad debt losses.